-- Request for Cross service is available in Optiq as a crossing mechanism and will replace Wholesales trade type: Guaranteed Cross. - Euronext maintains distinct uncrossing algorithms for RFCs, with the type of algorithm enabled identified in the daily standing data. - Interaction with COB orders will be implemented in Optiq for RFC.
+- Request for Cross service is available in Optiq as a crossing mechanism and will replace Wholesales trade type: Guaranteed Cross. - Euronext maintains distinct uncrossing algorithms for RFCs, with the type of algorithm enabled identified in the daily standing data. - Interaction with COB orders is implemented in Optiq for RFC.
 Setup of this functionality for individual Contracts is to be provided in the daily standing data.

-7.2.3 Examples for Financial Derivatives
+7.2.3 Examples for Client Priority Algorithm

-Example 1 : Client versus Non Client
+Example 1: Client versus Non Client

-- RFC pick up percentage: 60%. - MBR1 submits an RFC for 1000 lots @ a crossing level of 1.00€. - Pre Trade Transparency mode is On the contract. - A Market Update message is sent to participants with update type = 26 with price = 1.00 and quantity = 1000.
+- RFC pick up percentage: 60%. - RFC Algorithm: Client Best Execution RFC - RFC Inclusion is set to 0: No - MBR1 submits an RFC for 1000 lots @ a crossing level of 1.00€. - Pre Trade Transparency mode is On the contract. - A Market Update message is sent to participants with update type = 26 with price = 1.00 and quantity = 1000.